0xGG/welcome-notebook/enUS/README.md

 * [Quiver Web Clipper - Chrome Web Store](https://chrome.google.com/webstore/detail/quiver-web-clipper/hcnffmpopoelpggikahccdfenoobjigj)
 * [Quiver Web Clipper - Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/quiver-web-clipper/)

+## 🌍 Share you notebooks with the public
+Yes you can publish your notebook to the public in `Explore` section.
+We currently only support publishing the notebook from a public repository on GitHub, GitLab, Gitea, or Gitea.
+We only collect README.md file data.
+Only the `README.md` data will be collected.

 ## 📅 Development plans
 See the [Development Plans](/development/plans.md).